 Houston drivers love to drive fast.
 Most drivers accelerate quickly from a standing stop to the de-facto speed limit of 80 miles per hour (mph) and maintain that constant speed.
-Write a Scheme function that takes as parameters the acceleration (in mph per second) of a car and an elapsed driving time in seconds and returns the distance traveled (in feet) by the car.
+Write a Scheme function houston-driver-distance that takes as parameters the acceleration (in mph per second) of a car and an elapsed driving time in seconds and returns the distance traveled (in feet) by the car.
+You may find it helpful to graph the function before writing your program.